Oreos? Really?: My “sloppy seconds” sex ed experience

 After that, sex ed quickly became patronizing.
 It began in middle school with the Spice Girls’ “2 Become 1.”
 As we listened to the glittery song on a boombox, we were asked to pick out all the instances of romanticized sex.
 So, every line of the song?
 Do we really have to raise our hands for every line?
 We do?
 Okay then.
 (Convenient of them to ignore all the badass messages the Spice Girls put forth, like “if you wanna be my lover, you gotta get with my friends.”
 Word.)

 I also vaguely remember some bullshit about how holding hands can lead to sex…

 The underlying implication was that we, the kids, were really stupid.
-We will see STDs and recoil in horror.
+We will see STIs and recoil in horror.
 We will see Oreo water and recoil in horror.
 We will listen to the Spice Girls… and recoil in horror.
 But we were not stupid, and we weren’t originally scared.
 Tricking us into feeling scared just made us feel duped — and silenced.

 When I dry-humped my boyfriend, I needed the internet to reassure me that I couldn’t get pregnant.